 TalkButton reads many pages without stopping.
-If you want to ensure that the entire text of a very long document is read or recorded to its end, just manually select the text (Command A) before clicking TALK.
+If you want to ensure that the entire text of a very long document is read or recorded to its end, just manually select the text (Command A) before clicking TALK or Record.

 Can I auto-scroll text in print layout view during text-to-speech?